robotron2084/enemy-fsm/README.md

   Dead
 }
 ```
-We can create an Actor that matches the given states:
+We need an 'actor' which will respond to state changes:
 ```csharp
 public class MyActor
 {